PerchunPak/mcph/README.md

 # Project in developing!
 Please do not use it!

-At now implemented only output of plugins names.
+At now implemented only output of plugins names and their versions.

 ## Features

 - Nice and powerful [documentation](https://mc-plugin-helper.readthedocs.io/en/latest/)!
 - Easy management plugins in simple commands!
 - Easy readable and supportable code!
-- Support for Spigot.org plugins!
+- Support for Spigotmc.org plugins!

 ## Installation